yougotborked/audiobookshelf-app/readme.md

 Clone or fork the project from terminal or powershell and `cd` into the project directory.

+Debug builds generated in GitHub Actions are signed with the included `android/debug.keystore`.
+Using a consistent keystore allows testers to install updated debug APKs over existing ones without uninstalling the previous version.
+The Gradle build uses the same keystore locally so debug builds replace each other regardless of where they were produced.

 Install the required node packages:

 ```shell